AhmetDmr02/DmrSaveSystem/README.md

 **Reduced-Garbage Design:** Uses a reusable 4KB `MemoryStream` buffer for object serialization to minimize GC spikes on the hot path.
 Note that the save pass itself still allocates temporary lists for validation.
 This is a known trade-off, not a zero-allocation guarantee.

+**Persistent Dead Data (Optional)**: Automatically caches data for objects that exist in the save file but are not currently loaded in the scene.
+When the game saves again, this "dead data" is perfectly preserved if `SAVE_DEAD_DATA` is set to true (which is `true` by default), preventing data loss for the object that is not registered at the exact load time.

 ---

 ## Architecture: The "Network Object" Approach